-We typically limit the size of the camp to six hunters per trip, though occasionally we will do eight in the September hunts.
+We typically limit the size of the camp to six hunters per trip.
 Camps of this size are consistent with the quality of hunt we provide.
 We are fortunate that our hunting areas are strategically located such that we can disperse hunters widely into quality areas.
 We will gladly accommodate hunting parties smaller than six.
 There is no extra charge for small groups.
 We will also take single hunters in the guided camps.
 If multiple, independent groups want the same hunt, we may choose at our discretion to combine them in the same camp.
 In the early rifle season we may use up to two camps in September for guided hunts.
 Unguided hunts are not mixed, but we may choose to fill hunts up to a maximum of six hunters in a guided camp.